0xbythesecond/Azure-Firewall/README.md

 <img src="https://github.com/0xbythesecond/Azure-Firewall-/blob/main/Azure%20Firewall%20Lab%20Image%20Project.png?raw=true" height="100%" width="100%" alt="Azure Firewall Project Image"/>

 ## Introduction
 This lab or exercise aims to deploy and configure an Azure firewall for a secure network environment.
-Key tasks include using a template to set up the lab environment, deploying the Azure firewall as a boundary between the network and internet, creating a default route for outbound traffic, configuring application and network rules for traffic control, setting up DNS servers for proper name resolution, and testing the firewall's effectiveness.
+Key tasks include using a template to set up the lab environment, deploying the Azure firewall as a boundary between the network and the internet, creating a default route for outbound traffic, configuring application and network rules for traffic control, setting up DNS servers for proper name resolution, and testing the firewall's effectiveness.
 The objective is to establish a strong and secure Azure firewall configuration for network protection.

 ## Objective
 The objective of this lab is to deploy and configure an Azure firewall, ensuring the secure operation of the network environment.
 To achieve this, the following key tasks will be performed.
 Firstly, a template will be utilized to efficiently deploy the lab environment, ensuring all necessary resources are provisioned.
 Subsequently, the Azure firewall will be deployed to establish a secure boundary between the network and the internet, allowing controlled traffic flow.
 A default route will be created to define the next hop for outbound traffic, ensuring proper routing through the firewall.
 Furthermore, application rules will be configured to grant or deny specific applications or services, providing granular control over network traffic.
 Additionally, network rules will be set up to allow or deny traffic based on source and destination IP addresses or ranges, thereby enhancing network security.
 DNS servers will be configured to specify the DNS resolution mechanism for the firewall, enabling proper name resolution for network traffic.
 Finally, the effectiveness of the firewall will be tested to validate its functionality in filtering and controlling network traffic.
 By completing these tasks, the objective is to establish a robust and secure Azure firewall configuration and ensure its effectiveness in safeguarding the network environment.